flapjs/FLAPJS-WebApp/src/app/modules/fsa2/README.md

     - [x] Final States (F)
 - [x] Editable form for defining FSAs
 - [x] NFA to DFA conversion
+    - [x] DFA to NFA conversion (should be pretty easy though)
 - [x] FSA string testing
 - [ ] FSA equivalence testing
 - [ ] FSA minimization
+- [ ] FSA computation tree

+## Entrypoints
+The class FSAModule.js is the main entrypoint.
+From here, any setup and cleanup are performed here or further delegated to other classes.

+The class FSA.js is used to represent the accurate and valid model of a finite automata.
+By default, it is defined as nondeterministic.
+Use setDeterministic() to change it to a DFA.
+Although this makes a machine to be recognized as a DFA, it may not be valid since it does not convert the machine if the change occurs from NFA to DFA.

+The class FSAGraph.js is used to represent the graphical reprsentation of the machine.
+Instead of State and Transition, it uses Node and Edge respectively.

+## Don'ts & Dangers
+- TODO: PUT DANGERS HERE!

 ## Theory
 If you are at UCSD, please refer to CSE 105 Theory of Computation for more detailed information.
 Otherwise, the recommended text is __Introduction to the Theory of Computation__ by Michael Sipser.
 The project has used both 2nd and 3rd edition and will be following as closely as possible to their format.